home-assistant/home-assistant.io/source/_integrations/mealie.markdown

 ## Available calendars

-The integration will create a calendar for every type of mealplan:
+The integration will create a calendar for every type of meal plan:

 - Breakfast
 - Lunch
 - Dinner